SteveBarnett/Remixing/doing/_posts/2022-11-05-the-ocean-not-the-waves.md

 ---
 title: The ocean, not the waves.
-tags: experience self buddhism mindfulness consciousness
+tags: experience self buddhism mindfulness consciousness resilience
+star: true
 ---